Forthcoming exhibition: History does not repeat itself, but rhymes: Chronicle 3.0

 Opening

-The second half: December 6, 2025 Performance by Johannes Specks and meal party
+Phase II: December 6, 2025 Cooking performance by Johannes Specks

 Exhibition space